IUBHistoryHarvest/IUBHistoryHarvest.github.io/_stories/Sydney.md

 categories: [ Sentimental ]
 ---

-Around IU's Campus, art is a constant feature that adds to it's individuality and beauty.
+Around IU's Campus, art is a constant feature that adds to its individuality and beauty.
 There are statues all over campus that many pass with glance.
 The most famous statue, however, is the statue of Herman B Wells located near the Sample Gates.

 ## Things I want to include from IU